Your Guide to Arizona Real Estate

-- That’s why you need to consider more than just price or what the pictures look like on the internet.
-Make sure to do your homework because, someday, you’ll have to sell your property so make sure to consider crime rates, school district, access to freeways and other important amenities.
+- Someday, you’ll have to sell your property so make sure to consider crime rates, school district, access to freeways and other important amenities.

 Finally, the vast majority of communities in Arizona are locally governed by a Home Owners Association (HOA).
-In return for providing municipal services, homeowners are ‘taxed’ HOA fees on a monthly, quarterly basis or semi-annual basis.
-These vary greatly and can range from $300 per YEAR to $300 per MONTH.
+A homeowners association fee (HOA fee) is an amount of money that must be paid monthly (sometimes quarterly or bi-yearly) by owners of certain types of residential properties, and HOAs collect these fees to assist with maintaining and improving properties in the association.
+These HOA fees vary greatly and can range from $300 per YEAR to $300+ per MONTH.
 Make sure to do your homework!

 The question we get asked most often is about the cost of running a household in Phoenix.
-While we can’t estimate pricing because of the wide fluctuation in sizes of homes purchased, we can offer the following outline of services you’ll want/need:
+While we can’t estimate pricing because of the wide fluctuation in sizes of homes purchased, we can offer the following outline of services you may want/need:

 - Water – city services are available just like in Canada